 A watching brief for any unusual ground conditions such as organic material should be maintained during foundation and service excavations around the former pond area.
 Any suspect material should be reported to LKC and the local authority for further assessment.

-This may require removal or installation of precautionary gas protection measures in the adjacent plots.
+This may require removal of infill materials or the installation of precautionary gas protection measures in the adjacent plots.